mrtnzrm2/LinkNodeCommunity/README.md

 To create directed, weighted and possible nodes with overlapping communities, we modified the LFR benchmark from [Andrea Lancichinetti](https://sites.google.com/site/andrealancichinetti/) and [Santo Fortunato](https://www.santofortunato.net/resources) (package 4) to pybind it.
 The modified code can be seen in cpp/WDN.

+## Examples
+We have created several examples in the form of Jupyter Notebooks to get a better understanding of how to use the algorithm.

+- ER_exmaple: Running the algorithm in an Erdos-Renyi random graph with high density.
+The lack of structure in the node dendrogram shows that the algorithm does not find structure in this null model.

 ## References
 - Ahn, YY., Bagrow, J. & Lehmann, S. Link communities reveal multiscale complexity in networks.
 Nature 466, 761–764 (2010). https://doi.org/10.1038/nature09182
 - Lancichinetti, A., & Fortunato, S. (2009).
 Benchmarks for testing community detection algorithms on directed and weighted graphs with overlapping communities.
 Phys.
 Rev. E, 80, 016118.